-- 1. Type in a Name in the space provided if you wish or leave the default name. - 2.
-Make sure PPPoA appears listed as the Type: of connection protocol used. - 3.
-Do not change the VPI or VCI values unless you are required to do so.
-If these settings are incorrect, the ADSL connection will not function.
-Many users will be able to use the default settings.
-If you are told to change these, type in the values given to you by your service provider. - 4.
-Leave the default QoS values if you are unsure or the ISP did not provide this information. - 5.
+- 1. Click the Connection 1 button under WAN Setup to view the PPPoA Connection Setup menu pictured in the example above. - 2.
+Type in a Name for the connection or use the default name conn 1 PPPoA 8 35 in the space provided. - 3.
+Under Options, enable NAT and/or Firewall by selecting the corresponding selection box. - 4.
+If you are told to change the VPI or VCI values, type in the values given to you by your service provider.
+Many users will be able to use the default settings. - 5.
+Leave the default QoS values if you are unsure or the ISP did not provide this information. - 6.
 Do not change the PCR or SCR values unless you are required to do so.
-If you are told to change these, type in the values given to you by your service provider. - 6.
-Supply a Username and Password used to verify the identity of your account.
-These are usually provided by your ISP. - 7.
-The Encapsulation values LLC (SNAP) and VC (MUX) are two different methods of encapsulating the PPP packet.
-Contact your ISP to make sure which encapsulation is being supported. - 8.
+If you are told to change these, type in the values given to you by your service provider. - 7.
+Type the Username and Password used to verify the identity of your account.
+Typically, the Username is an account number assigned by your ISP and appears in the form account#@serviceprovider.com, while the Password may have been chosen by the account holder.
 For most users, the remaining settings will not need to be changed.
-See your ISP for further information. - 9.
+See your ISP for further information. - 8.
 Click the Apply button when you have entered all the information.
-The browser window may briefly go blank.
-After a few seconds the new connection you just configured will become the active connection for the Modem. - 10.
-To make your temporarily saved connection permanent, click the Save All button in the System Commands window on the Tools tab.
+The web browser will briefly go blank.
+You are now finished changing setting for the primary WAN connection known as Connection 1.
+It is now necessary to save the changes you just made and restart the Router.